blukatdevelopment/FPS_Framework/Planning/README.md

 complexity.
 This balance must be attended to

 # Areas lacking polish
-- AI needs to to rely on Util.RayCast and move AI.BoxCast to Util.BoxCast
-- AI does not support netcode.
 - AI is currently not smart.
-- There's no settings menu to configure volume, mouse sensitivity, etc.
 - There is only one placeholder Arena map.
-- There are no options to configure single or mutliplayer games.
 - Items rely on Scenes for initialization.
-- Menus use default skin.
+- Menus use default skin and is hideous.
 - Actors lack humanoid models with animations.
 - Lack of item variety.
-(Currently no apparel, aid, or misc)
+(Currently no apparel or misc)
-- Menu system might benefit from some inheritance.
-- BUG: Can use rifle when reloading it.
-- BUG: Clicking repeatedly highlights HUD
-- BUG: When you die, your inventory screen stays open.
 - BUG: When a match ends and new match starts, arena is not initialized properly.
+(Will take significant effort to reproduce.
+Considering non-critical for the time being.)

 # Completed Milestones

-**Version 0.0.1 Arena**
+**Version 1.0.1 Arena**
 Minimalistic multiplayer arena shooter.

 ## Design